 PROMPT PAYMENT

 The Contractor must furnish a Certification of payment to subcontractors, suppliers, etc. on form CN-91 (revised 02/03) supplied by DelDOT, which can be obtained from (district estimator).
 Once these forms are filled out by the Contractor, they must be sent directly to Ramon Ceballos or Amy Miller at DelDOT, DBE Program Office, 800 Bay Road, Dover DE 19901.
-Copies must be sent to (district estimator).
+Copies must be sent to istrict estimator).

 The Contractor was reminded that he/she must place all disputed funds that are withheld from subcontractors, suppliers, etc. in escrow accounts until a final resolution is obtained per the terms of the Contract.